tesujimath/letters-to-amy/content/post/the-shield-of-faith/index.md

 But seek first his kingdom and his righteousness, and all these things will be given to you as well.
 {{< /quote >}}

 We may need some help with this.
-So let us ask our heavenly Father, who loves us beyond imagining.
+So let us ask our Heavenly Father, who loves us beyond imagining.

 {{< quote source="Psalm 119:18" >}}
 Open my eyes that I may see wonderful things in your law.